Sequential Learning in the Dense Associative Memory: Sequential Learning Methods

 Lopez-Paz and Ranzato alter the typical learning objective with constraints on previous task performance:

 that is, minimize the current task loss \(\mathcal{L}\left(\theta, X_\mu\right)\) as long as the loss on the previous task's buffer \(\mathcal{M}_\nu\) does not increase with respect to the start of the current task.
-Here, \(\mathcal{L}\) is the base loss, as no surrogate loss terms are introduced.
+Here, \(\mathcal{L}\) is the base loss, as no surrogate loss terms are introduced, and \(\mu\) indexes over tasks.
 Notably, we do not need to store the entire old model as long as we store just the loss on the buffer items.
-This objective can be optimized while respecting the constraints by observing that if the gradient of the loss points in the opposite direction to any previous task's gradient, we project the current gradient on to the closest vector that doesn't.
-Formally, to get the projected gradient \(\tilde{g}\) from the original gradient \(g\) and gradients on previous tasks \(g_\nu\) we solve another optimization problem:
+This objective can be optimized while respecting the constraints by noting that if the gradient of the loss points in the opposite direction to any previous task's gradient, we may project the current gradient on to the closest vector that doesn't.
+Formally, given the gradient of the loss with respect to \(\theta\), which we label \(g\), and the gradient of the loss on previous tasks, \(g_\nu\), we calculate the projected gradient \(\tilde{g}\) by solving another optimization problem:

 We can express this as a quadratic programming problem of the number of parameters in the network:

 Where \(G = \left(g_1, g_2, \dots, g_{\mu-1}\right)\).
 The constant term \(g^\top g\) is discarded.
 However, since the network is likely to have many parameters, this problem is often intractable to solve, so we shift the problem to the dual space, which has only \(\mu-1\) variables instead: